awsdocs/amazon-ec2-user-guide-windows/doc_source/ssd-instance-store.md

 ## NVMe SSD Volumes<a name="nvme-ssd-volumes"></a>

 The following instances offer non\-volatile memory express \(NVMe\) SSD instance store volumes: C5d, I3, F1, M5d, `p3dn.24xlarge`, R5d, and z1d\.
-To access the NVMe volumes, you must use an operating system that supports NVMe\.
-The following are the recommended operating systems:
+The latest AWS Windows AMIs for the following operating systems contain the AWS NVMe drivers used to interact with SSD instance store volumes that are exposed as NVMe block devices for better performance:
 + Windows Server 2019
 + Windows Server 2016
 + Windows Server 2012 R2